Probing New Limits for the Violation of the Equivalence Principle in the solar-reactor neutrino sector as a next to leading order effect: Introduction

 \eq{ \phi' = \gamma_m\ \phi\ , }

 where $\phi$ is defined to be positive.
 For macroscopic bodies $A$ and $B$, the difference between their $\gamma_A$ and $\gamma_B$ factors $\Delta \gamma = \gamma_A - \gamma_B$ has been measured with free fall experiments.
-Several gravitational sources are considered as the Sun, Earth, and the galactic center, obtaining $\Delta\gamma<10^{-12}$~\cite{Su} for astrophysical sources and $\Delta\gamma<10^{-9}$~\cite{Smith} for terrestrial experiments.
-Interesting enough, some astrophysical events like pulsars with peculiar frequencies, could be explained if the neutrinos were experiencing VEP~\cite{Horvat, Barkovich}.
-By other hand, neutrinos cannot violate the equivalence principle by more than $1$ part in $100$ ($90\%C.L.$)~\cite{Damour3} since one would be observing more erratic pulsars.
+Several gravitational sources are considered: the Sun, the Earth, and the galactic center, obtaining a superior limit $\Delta\gamma<10^{-12}$ for astrophysical sources~\citep{Su} and $\Delta\gamma<10^{-9}$ for terrestrial experiments~\citep{Smith}.
+Interesting enough, some astrophysical events like pulsars with peculiar frequencies, could be explained if the neutrinos were experiencing VEP~\citep{Horvat, Barkovich}.
+On the other hand, neutrinos cannot violate the equivalence principle by more than $1$ part in $100$ ($90\%C.L.$)~\citep{Damour3} since one would be observing more erratic pulsars.
+Limits on VEP have also been obtained in neutrino oscillations experiments\citep{Concha}, although for a different set of parameters than the ones we are analyzing in this Letter.
+A comparison of all these limits will be done in section \ref{conclusao}.